 James Taylor Net Worth

-James Taylor Net Worth and Salary: James Taylor is an American singer, songwriter, and guitarist with a $80 million net worth.
+James Taylor is an American singer, songwriter, and guitarist who has a net worth of $80 million.
 He is a five-time Grammy Award winner and one of the best-selling musicians of all time, with more than 100 million records sold worldwide.

 In 1951, the Taylor family moved to Chapel Hill, North Carolina, where they built a house in the sparsely populated Morgan Creek area.
 James' family home and the beautiful, tranquil surroundings have been a huge inspiration throughout his career.

 Taylor received cello lessons as a kid before picking up the guitar in 1960.
 He developed a distinctive technique derived from his piano and cello-playing.
 While spending summers with his family in Martha's Vineyard, James met the musician Danny Kortchmar, who encouraged Taylor to take music seriously, later stating, "I knew James had that thing."
 Taylor wrote his first song at 14, and by the summer of 1963, he and Kortchmar were performing in coffeehouses around Martha's Vineyard.